sjfakharian/Data-Insight-Tools/Modeling_Relationships_in_Networks.md

 - Changes in influential nodes over time
 - The effects of external events on network structure

-Easley \& Kleinberg touch on temporal aspects in Chapter 4 when discussing link formation processes, and in Chapters 16-19 when exploring various dynamic processes on networks[^1].
+Easley \& Kleinberg touch on temporal aspects in Chapter 4 when discussing link formation processes, and in Chapters 16-19 when exploring various dynamic processes on networks.

 ## Conclusion